MohammadJunaid733/CodeSoft/README.md

 # CodeSoft
-This repository contain all the tasks assigned by CodeSoft.
+This repository contains all the tasks assigned by CodeSoft.